 If you’re considering getting into wakeboarding, you may be wondering if you can wakeboard behind a boat without a tower.
 While you may be able to have access to a boat for learning to wakeboard, it may not be fitted with a tower or an extended pylon.

-Can you wakeboard without a tower?
-Yes you definitely can, but a tower offers a higher rope attachment at the boat stern, resulting in an upward rope pull for the wakeboarder.
+You can wakeboard without a tower, but a tower offers a higher rope attachment at the boat stern, resulting in an upward rope pull for the wakeboarder.
 This makes it easier to get up on a wakeboard and less likely to faceplant.
-A tower also makes faceplants less likely and big airs easier.
+A tower also makes big airs easier.

 Most wakeboarders start to wakeboard without a tower or extended pylon, however, and do just fine without it.
 Setting up your boat with a tower, however, allows for more advanced wakeboard tricks and makes your boat more comfortable and practical.